RunwayA

 surface, varies from 10 in (250 mm) to 4 ft (1 m), including subgrade.

-The second method is called the [You must be registered and logged in to see this link.]
+[You must be registered and logged in to see this link.] known as the

-and was developed in the late 1940s.
+[You must be registered and logged in to see this link.]and was developed in the late 1940s.
 It is an extrapolation of the

 original test results, which are not applicable to modern aircraft

-pavements or to modern aircraft [You must be registered and logged in to see this link.].
+[You must be registered and logged in to see this link.].
 Some designs were made by a mixture of these two design theories.

 A more recent method is an analytical system based on the